codaglobal/linux_ad_integration/linux_ad_integration/README.md

 linux_ad_integration
 =========

 This role automates the integration of a standalone Ubuntu server into any Active Directory.
-It also adds passthrough authentication to SSH, based on Active Directory user groups.
+It adds passthrough authentication to SSH, based on Active Directory user groups, and creates Linux user accounts for all users.
+The role uses Samba, Winbind, and PAM to join and authenticate users against Kerberos

 Requirements
 ------------